EXCLUSIVE-Dyson dumps Malaysian supplier ATA over labour concerns | Business

 Activist Hall said Dyson's decision to terminate the relationship would have huge implications for the thousands of workers employed at ATA and Dyson should remediate ATA workers.
 The Malaysian government must also bear some responsibility, Hall added, saying he had made multiple complaints in the past year to the government about ATA.

 Malaysia's labor department did not immediately respond to a request for comment.
 Social audits – the main form of due diligence conducted by the world's biggest brands - are meant to monitor labor and other ethical standards in the supply chain.
-However, critics say some companies have turned them into a perfunctory tick-boxing exercise.
+But they are not always effective in identifying labor risks, and can even obscure them, more than two dozen auditors, oversight bodies, factory workers, and labor rights groups have told Reuters.

 Dyson said the recent audit findings it received in October were from a "comprehensive" audit that interviewed over 2,000 members of ATA staff.
 It did not disclose the findings of the audit.